uuidjs/uuid/README.md

 ### Web Workers / Service Workers (Edge <= 18)

 [In Edge <= 18, Web Crypto is not supported in Web Workers or Service Workers](https://caniuse.com/#feat=cryptography) and we are not aware of a polyfill (let us know if you find one, please).

+### IE 11 (Internet Explorer)

+Support for IE11 and other legacy browsers has been dropped as of `uuid@9`.
+If you need to support legacy browsers, you can always transpile the uuid module source yourself (e.g. using [Babel](https://babeljs.io/)).

 ## Upgrading From `uuid@7`